CPHS/OPHS Glossary of Terms

 External Adverse Event:

-clinical trial, external adverse events are those adverse events
+trial, external adverse events are those adverse events experienced by

-experienced by subjects enrolled by investigators at other institutions
+subjects enrolled by investigators at other institutions engaged in the

 A | B | C | D | E | F | G - H | I - J | K - L | M | N | O | P - Q | R | S | T - U | V - Z